 It still feels entirely surreal that after three long years of working toward my dental hygiene credential, I’m now staring down the finish line.

 I’ve just completed my first year of the program and I’m enjoying some down time.
 Relaxing has become a foreign concept, but I’m doing my best.
 I had a whole set of notions going into the program in September.
 I thought my dental assisting background would give me a leg up.
-And then on the first day, I received my instruments and nearly cried because I had no idea how to use any of them.
+And then on the first day, I received my instruments and felt completely overwhelmed because I had no idea what any of them were or how to use them.
 This is for anyone out there thinking of applying for the program, because I don’t want you to feel humbled as dramatically as I was.

 First and foremost, this program is not for the faint of heart.
 The application process is gruelling, but I already detailed that in an earlier post.
 Once you start, though, it doesn’t let up.
-We take more credits each term than law students take in a whole year, and that covers everything from head and neck anatomy to embryology, dental histology, microbiology, oral pathology, radiology, nutrition and psychology.
-That’s just the first year, by the way.
-I fully expected to give up my social life going into my first year in September, and I’m just now beginning to feel the tension in my neck and upper back after spending six straight weekends reviewing microscopic slides of oral bacterial, fungal and viral infections.
-(Side note: don’t study on public transportation.)
+We take more credits each term than law students take in a whole year, and that covers everything from head and neck anatomy to embryology, dental histology, microbiology, oral pathology, periodontology, radiology, nutrition, dental materials, instrumentation principles, clinical practice and psychology.
+That’s just the first year, by the way, there’s still loads to come.
+I fully expected to give up my social life going into my first year in September, and I’m just now beginning to feel like my old self.

 You have to want it.
 Badly.

 It takes a certain kind of person to enjoy scraping plaque off people’s teeth all day.
 But we do so much more than that, and it won’t be immediately evident.
 I think the starting salary blinds some prospective students who then realize later that this line of work can be monotonous and, quite frankly, a little gross.
 But as primary health care providers, we’re in a unique position to prevent oral disease.
 And because the mouth is the gateway to the rest of the body, systemic disease, too.
-One of the most fascinating things I learned this year was that diabetes and gum disease are linked on a molecular level, and I’ve spent the last four months working on a research paper to prove the link between sleep apnea and gum disease, too.
+One of the most interesting things I worked on this year was a research paper discussing the evidence linking obstructive sleep apnea with periodontal disease.

 Making friends.